bocaletto-luca/bocaletto-luca/README.md

 I started on a Commodore 64, moved to Amiga, mastered every Windows version and dozens of GNU/Linux distros (Debian is my go-to).
 I build browser-based remakes of Classics Games, WebApps, WebSite, Client and Server Software, and tinker with electronics.
 - **Like:** Making, Use and mod Print 3D, Drawing 3D, Chess, Astronomy, HAM Radio, IA, Robotic, Videogames, Writer, Free.
-- **Music** Off-duty you’ll find me at the piano, firing up synths, or shredding on guitar.
+- **Music** Off-duty you’ll find me at the piano, keyboards, firing up synths, or shredding on guitar.

 ---